nkbeast/nkbeast/README.md

   </a>
 </p>

+- 🔍 Recon isn’t a phase.
+It’s an obsession.

 - 🧠 I specialize in **Offensive Security, Tool Development, and Automation**

 - 💻 My Tools: **RECONK, DarkLens, ZoneSniper, RedirectWolf, IntrospectorX**